Jaeun-Choi98/jaeun-choi98.github.io/index.md

 </p>

 <p>
   This site is made by using jekyll-theme-bay.
-If you're interested in the teme, click <a href="https://github.com/eliottvincent/bay">here</a>.
+If you're interested in the theme, click <a href="https://github.com/eliottvincent/bay">here</a>.
 </p>